bible-technology/scribe-docs/docs/autographa-live/Part-1/Getting-Started/Autographa-Live-User-Interface-Overview/Settings-User-Interface/p1-2-3-4-import-ref.md

-**Import Reference Text** settings help you to import reference texts for your translation.
+**Import Reference Text** settings helps you to import reference texts for your translation.

 Figure 1.2.1.6 displays the **Import Reference Text** screen.